 Café Claudel: Heritage vibes in a restored landmark

-The recent opening of Tai Kwun has been a boon to Hong Kong’s cultural landscape; the beautiful revitalised complex is a rare and beautiful spot to explore and simply enjoy the intersection of culture, history, art and dining in Hong Kong.
-We found ourselves at French Creations’ Café Claudel one evening, right in the middle of the courtyard with prime views of the opening light show: “The History of Our Future” by Lam Tung Pang.
+For an easy bite between an afternoon of gallery hopping at Tai Kwun, head to French Creations’ Café Claudel, situated smack dab in the middle of the courtyard.
 You couldn’t find a better location to absorb the bustle of the place, whilst sipping on a drink or tucking into European classics.
-If you’re famished, go for the tender-roasted half chicken (HK$258) or the cod fillet (HK$268), both filling options for a hearty meal.
-But if you’re simply peckish, the avocado tartine with crunchy radishes (HK$68) should do just fine, followed up by the tempting banana split (HK$98) for a light afternoon indulgence.
+If you’re famished, go for the tender-roasted spring chicken (HK$208) or the cod fillet (HK$218), both filling options for a hearty meal.
+But if you’re simply peckish, the avocado tartine with crunchy radishes (HK$88) should do just fine, followed up by the tempting banana split (HK$98) for a light afternoon indulgence.

 Café Claudel, Shop 1, G08, Tai Kwun, 10 Hollywood Road, Central, Hong Kong, +852 2411 1310

-Open for eight months now, Tipsy in Tai Hang has quickly become a neighbourhood fave, drawing diners from far and wide to its hip watering hole.
-Don’t be fooled by the labels“Tipsy” and “bar”, however, as the gastronomy here is several notches above your average pub grub.
-Think naturally flavourful Spanish red prawns (HK$160) in sake and sesame oil blistered with a giant flame torch; charcoal Iberico pork (HK$268) grilled to smoky perfection and served with prune sauce, cauliflower puree and confit sweet potato; and charcoal-grilled Australian octopus with beetroot hummus, smoked paprika and sherry ($168).
-Rumour has it the king prawn ravioli (HK$298) with sea urchin cream and fennel foam will have you licking your plate clean.
+Neighbourhood fave Tipsy in Tai Hang draws diners from far and wide to its hip watering hole.
+Don’t be fooled by the labels “Tipsy” and “bar”, however, as the gastronomy here is several notches above your average pub grub.
+Think naturally flavourful Spanish red prawns (HK$188) in sake and sesame oil blistered with a giant flame torch; sea urchin pasta with flying fish roe and fennel foam (HK$288); and charcoal-grilled Australian octopus with beet and fregola ($198).
 Pick out a cosy seat on the shrub-lined balcony for a prime people-watching spot as you relish in the delicious fare, and perhaps, get a little tipsy.

 Tipsy Restaurant & Bar, 1/F, Little Tai Hang, 98 Tung Lo Wan Road, Tai Hang, Hong Kong, +852 2818 8807